Chinese internet publishing options

 • Register your company brands in China.
 For more information, please see the article on intellectual property.

 In mainland China, e-commerce and IT platforms are very popular.
-The service providers have the Chinese government's approval to publish on the Chinese Internet.
+The service providers have obtained approval from the Chinese government to publish on the Chinese Internet.
 Therefore, you do not need an Internet Content Provider (ICP) license to use the providers' services.

 The Chinese platform suppliers ensure that customers comply with Chinese publication and trading rules and regulations.

-If you are selling from inside mainland China, you will require a Chinese business to process payments, tax returns, etc. Most SDPs offer an international service that allows you to sell to mainland China without needing a local Chinese company.
+If you are selling from within mainland China, you will need a Chinese business to process payments, tax returns, and other related matters.
+Most SDPs offer an international service that allows you to sell to mainland China without needing a local Chinese company.

 Option